apache/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : Cygwin environment on Windows
        CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows

-    3. The mouse is really useless with no display and not cursor.
-So this configuration is only suited for testing.
+    3. The mouse is really useless with no display and no cursor.
+So this configuration is only suited for low-level testing.
 It is also awkward to use.
 Here are the steps:

        - Remove the USB HID mouse and reset the board.
        - When the NSH prompt comes up type 'tc'.
 That will fail, but it